Landry River (Manic Deux Reservoir tributary): Geography

-From its source, the Landry River descends entirely in forested area on 21.7 km towards the southeast and from half way to eastbound, with a drop of 347 m.
+From its source, the Landry River descends entirely in forested area on 21.7 km towards the southeast and from halfway to eastbound, with a drop of 347 m.
 The initial length of the river was 27.9 km before the raise of water level of the Manic 2 Reservoir.

 The Landry River empties at the western end of a strait which goes on 6.2 km toward east, then 48.1 km southbound up to the dam of Manic 2 Reservoir.
 Th is reservoir is crossed to the South by the Manicouagan River.

 Toponymy

 The term "Landry" turns out to be a family name of French origin.

 The toponym "rivière Landry" was made official on August 2, 1974, at the Commission de toponymie du Québec.